CipherOne/swiftprotocol/README.md

 # The Universal Basic Income Protocol/White Paper (Draft)

-The Universal Basic Income protocol is the DAO-based protocol implementing the Universal Basic Income (UBI)
+The Universal Basic Income protocol is the DAO-based implemention of the Universal Basic Income (UBI)

 Example: **https://www.swiftdemand.com/**

 ## Abstract
-The Universal Basic Income (UBI) is the implementation of the Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) providing the UBI through the Universal Basic Income Token (UBIT), the electronic currency used for transactions on the Universal Basic Income blockcahin designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections).
+The Universal Basic Income (UBI) is the implementation of the Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) providing the UBI through the Universal Basic Income Token (UBIT), the electronic crypto currency used for transactions on the Universal Basic Income blockcahin designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections).
 UBI is distributed on a daily basis to all participants.
-This paper is written to give the clearest understanding of how the Protocol works.
+This paper is written to give the clearest understanding of how this Protocol works.

 - [Introduction](#introduction)
 - [Account Types](#account-types)